Practical Guide to Sending Caring Contacts

 • Consider more frequent messages at the beginning and tapering off toward the end (e.g., Next Day, then Month 1, 2, 3, 4, 6,8,10, 12 and their birthday)

-• For suicidal recipients, we recommend a message soon after identification for the program (e.g., after an initial meeting or assessment with the Author), such as the next day or next week.
-In previous studies where the first message arrived a month later, some suicidal recipients had already re-attempted before the intervention could reach them.
+• For recipients at risk for suicide, we recommend a message soon after identification for the program (e.g., after an initial meeting or assessment with the Author), such as the next business day.
+In previous studies where the first message arrived a month later, some recipients at risk for suicide had already re-attempted before the intervention could reach them.

 Principles of Non-demanding Caring Contact Message Content